 On October 1, 2018, we entered into a Credit Agreement providing for a \$350.0 million Credit Facility and borrowed the full amount to finance a portion of the Xcerra acquisition.
 Loans under the Credit Facility amortize in equal quarterly installments of 0.25% of the original principal amount, with the balance payable at maturity.
 All outstanding principal and interest in respect of the Credit Facility must be repaid on or before October 1, 2025.
-The loans under the Term Loan Facility bear interest, at Cohu's option in terms of the time-based interest period, at a floating annual rate equal to the selected LIBOR interest period plus a margin of 3.00%.
-At March 27, 2021, the outstanding loan balance, net of discount and deferred financing costs, was \$201.3 million and \$2.7 million of the outstanding balance is presented as current installments of long-term debt in our condensed consolidated balance sheets.
+The loans under the Term Loan Credit Facility bear interest, at Cohu's option in terms of the time-based interest period, at a floating annual rate equal to the selected LIBOR interest period plus a margin of 3.00%.
+At June 26, 2021, the outstanding loan balance, net of discount and deferred financing costs, was \$200.6 million and \$101.4 million of the outstanding balance is presented as current installments of long-term debt in our condensed consolidated balance sheets.
 At December 26, 2020, the outstanding loan balance, net of discount and deferred financing costs, was \$301.1 million and \$2.4 million of the outstanding balance is presented as current installments of long-term debt in our condensed consolidated balance sheets.
-As of March 27, 2021, the fair value of the debt was \$204.1 million.
-The measurement of the fair value of debt is based on the average of the bid and ask trading quotes as of March 27, 2021 and is considered a Level 2 fair value measurement.
+As of June 26, 2021, the fair value of the debt was \$203.3 million.
+The measurement of the fair value of debt is based on the average of the bid and ask trading quotes as of June 26, 2021 and is considered a Level 2 fair value measurement.

 Under the terms of the Credit Agreement, the lender may accelerate the payment terms upon the occurrence of certain events of default set forth therein, which include: the failure of Cohu to make timely payments of amounts due under the Credit Agreement, the failure of Cohu to adhere to the representations and covenants set forth in the Credit Agreement, the failure to provide notice of any event that causes a material adverse effect or to provide other required notices, upon the event that related collateral agreements become ineffective, upon the event that certain legal judgments are entered against Cohu, the insolvency of Cohu, or upon the change of control of Cohu.
-As of March 27, 2021, we believe no such events of default have occurred.
+As of June 26, 2021, we believe no such events of default have occurred.

-During the first quarter of 2021, we repurchased \$100.0 million in principal of our Term Loan Facility for \$100.0 million in cash.
+During the first half of 2021, we repurchased \$100.0 million in principal of our Term Loan Credit Facility for \$100.0 million in cash.
 This resulted in a loss of \$1.8 million reflected in other expense in our condensed consolidated statement of operations and a corresponding \$1.8 million reduction in debt discounts and deferred financing costs in our condensed consolidated balance sheets.
-After the repurchase, approximately \$204.9 million in principal of the Term Loan Facility remains outstanding as of March 27, 2021.
+After the repurchase, approximately \$204.0 million in principal of the Term Loan Facility remains outstanding as of June 26, 2021.
+Utilizing a portion of the gross proceeds from the divestment of our PCB Test business, we prepaid \$100.0 million of our Term Loan Credit Facility on June 30, 2021.
+As a result of this prepayment occurring during the third fiscal quarter of 2021, \$100.0 million has been classified as current installments of long-term debt as of June 26, 2021.